BoboTheSoso/BIOT670I-sequence-classifier-models/README.md

 # BIOT670I-sequence-classifier-models
 BIOT670I sequence classifier models - group repository

+This DNA classifier focuses on classifying between coding and non-coding sequences.
+It uses a 250bp sliding window with 100bp step, and runs best on PCA=50 (see trained-models evaluations for PCA 64, 50, 25, 10, and 2).
+To run this, simply clone the repository locally and run the script 'Run_scripts.py'.
+If you want to use a pre-trained model, pick one from the Trained-models folder and place it in a 'Models' folder in the main repository, and rename the file 'pca_svm_model.joblib'.
+Otherwise, the model will be trained on PCA 50, which can take up to 2 hours, then be saved within the repo folder in 'Models'.

 CNN-MGP: Convolutional Neural Networks for Metagenomics Gene Prediction [NCBI Article] (https://pubmed.ncbi.nlm.nih.gov/30588558/)
 Pytorch Tutorial for CNNs [Youtube Video] (https://www.youtube.com/watch?v=pDdP0TFzsoQ)